Yunke-Li/MIA/schedule/draft.md

 # Draft for schedule
 <font size=3>

+## Get familiar with the dataset

+about 1 week on this

 - file I/O

 - do a sort according to the plane, and then to trigger time. (how to access the time axis?)